-Farhad Sethna, Vice Chair
+Farhad Sethna, Chair

 Farhad has served on the Board of the Alzheimer Society of York Region as Chair, Vice-Chair, and Treasurer.
 His experience includes governance, strategic planning, financial and operational management.
 He has been an active member of his community by serving on the Boards of Art Starts and the Toronto Chapter of Financial Executives International.